MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Remarks

-A span doesn't free storage for items in the span because a span doesn't own the storage of the objects within it.
+A `span` doesn't free storage for items in the span because it doesn't own the storage of the objects within it.

 **`span()`**